fwupd/fwupd/docs/supermicro-license.md

 need either the [SFT-OOB-LIC](https://store.supermicro.com/out-of-band-sft-oob-lic.html) or the [SFT-DCMS-Single](https://store.supermicro.com/supermicro-server-manager-dcms-license-key-sft-dcms-single.html) license.

-The license can be installed via redfish by POSTing it to `/redfish/v1/Managers/1/LicenseManager/ActivateLicense` or using the web interface.
-If the license is not installed fwupd will add the FWUPD_DEVICE_PROBLEM_MISSING_LICENSE flag to the device.
+The license can be installed via redfish by POSTing it to `/redfish/v1/Managers/1/LicenseManager/ActivateLicense`, using the web interface or using the `contrib/upload-smc-license.py` If the license is not installed fwupd will add the FWUPD_DEVICE_PROBLEM_MISSING_LICENSE flag to the device.